AlexGalays/abyssa-js/README.md

 #### Query strings

 Now the articles state also tells us it owns the query param named 'filter' in its state hierarchy.
 This means that any isolated change to the filter query param (meaning the filter was added, removed or changed but the path remained the same) is going to make that state exit and re-enter so that it can process the new filter value.
 If you do not specify which state owns the query param, all states above the currently selected state are exited and reentered, which can be less efficient.
+Also, Enumerating the possible query strings is mandatory if you want these to appear when using reverse routing or name-based state changes.
 ```javascript
 var state = State('articles?filter': {
   show: State()